Hello and welcome to our guide on “how long does it takes to become a nurse”?

-The primary responsibilities and tasks of a CNA are caring, bathing, monitoring patients, and checking in on patient vital signs and day-to-day health concerns.
+The primary responsibilities and tasks of a CNA are caring for, bathing, monitoring patients, and checking in on patients’ vital signs and day-to-day health concerns.

-CNAs usually find employment at hospitals, as well as nursing and long-term care facilities.
+CNAs usually find employment at hospitals and nursing and long-term care facilities.

 To become a CNA, you need to acquire a state license to practice.